-So what’s the deal with food pairing?
+So what’s the deal with food pairings?

 Classic food pairing

 Let’s take a closer look at each of the examples of classic food pairings…

 Pairing Champagne with oysters works because the acidity in the bubbly and the brininess of the oysters balance each other.
 And if you’re lucky maybe even enhance other fruit and floral aromas hiding in the background.

 Beer and pizza rely on beer’s tendency to be earthy, acidic and low in alcohol – and don’t forget those scrubbing bubbles!
 The cleansing effect of beer can be compelling not just with pizza but with all sorts of rich foods.
 In addition, earth flavors, like the ones found in beer, are flexible with many foods; more so than many of the jammy fruity flavors of many wines.
 This is especially good if you like lots of different toppings on your pizza.